 Quizzes, Hour, and Midterm Exams

-On-campus and distance students are expected to take their exams on time and as scheduled by their instructors.
+Students are expected to take their exams on time and as scheduled by their instructors.
 Students who are unable to take a quiz, hour exam, or midterm due to extenuating circumstances should contact their instructor immediately.
 Instructors have varying policies regarding make-up quizzes, hour, and midterm exams.

-Exams in Courses with an Online Option
+Exams in Online Courses

 A final exam, paper, or project is required in all courses.
 Seminars and workshops in which students are evaluated on the basis of reports and ongoing weekly assignments are the exceptions to this policy.
 Only registered undergraduate- and graduate-credit students are allowed to take final exams and submit final papers and projects.